Streamerbot/docs/README.md

 ### All
 All pages should have a `title` and `description`.

-Optionally, if the release version of a feature is known, the `version` key should contain the Streamer.bot version.
+Optionally, if the release version of a feature is known, the `version` key should contain the Streamer.bot version it was added in.

 ```yml
 title: Page Title